Jump to Recipe

 Slow Cooker Mexican Beef Brisket White Plate

-Do I have to sear the beef before beef brisket?
+Do I need to sear the brisket before slow cooking?

 Tried this recipe?
 Leave a star rating and comment below!
 Subscribe to my newsletter or follow me on Facebook, Instagram, or Pinterest for the latest.